blakemerryman/blakemerryman.github.io/about.md

 I've been a professional iOS Developer since 2014 and you may have seen (or even used!) some of my work.
 I spent time at [Griffin Technology] (iOS Engineer) and [Aloompa] (Senior iOS Developer & Team Lead).
 I'm currently enjoying the remote life at [Black Pixel] (Senior iOS Developer).
 You can see my full work history over on [LinkedIn].

-I'm also the primary organizer for [Nashville CocoaHeads].
+I'm also the Lead Organizer for [Nashville CocoaHeads].

 ### Contact Me